paradigmxyz/reth/book/run/observability.md

 curl 127.0.0.1:9001
 ```

 The response from this is quite descriptive, but it can be a bit verbose.
-Plus, it's just a snapshot of the metrics at the time that you `curl`ed the endpoint.
+Plus, it's just a static_file of the metrics at the time that you `curl`ed the endpoint.

 You can run the following command in a separate terminal to periodically poll the endpoint, and just print the values (without the header text) to the terminal: